- Use

 - Run

-- switch to a namespace in a dropdown (requiresfzf
+brew install kubectxto install bothkubectxandkubens kubens- switch to a namespace in a dropdown (requiresfzfto be installed)

 - We can install plugins from Installing Addons | Kubernetes to add functionalities that are not natively provided by K8s.
 These include networking solutions, service discovery etc.